ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 #### Three steps to push your changes to your repository
 Make sure you're in the project directory and then execute these three commands.
-1. `git add .` to tell git what *added* files you want to track changes of.
+1. `git add .` to tell git what *added* files in the working directory you want to track changes of.
 2. Then run `git commit -m "Initial Commit"`.
 A commit marks the tracked files as done being changed (for now).
 The `-m` is for adding your commit message.
 3. Lastly run `git push -u origin master` to push your new website files from local to remote (GitHub).

 ** A note on git add: **

-* `git add -A` - stages All files
+* `git add -A` - track All files
-* `git add .` - stages new and modified, without deleted
+* `git add .` - track new and modified, without deleted
-* `git add -u` - stages modified and deleted, without new
+* `git add -u` - track modified and deleted, without new

 To check which files you're about to commit, run `git status` before committing.